All Episodes

 I would appreciate it.

-Doesn't sound like he's all that mild mannered there to me.
+Doesn't sound like he's all that mild-mannered there to me.

 Let's move over to some Hillary news, shall we?

-Because this is uh this is interesting.
+Because this is interesting.

-And this is from the Washington Free Beacon, as the nation's chief diplomat.
+This is from the Washington Free Beacon.

-Hillary Clinton was responsible for ascertaining whether information in her possession was classified and acknowledged that negligent handling of that information could jeopardize national security, according to a copy of agreement that she signed upon taking the job.
+As the nation's chief diplomat, Hillary Clinton was responsible for ascertaining whether information in her possession was classified and acknowledged that negligent handling of that information could jeopardize national security, according to a copy of agreement that she signed upon taking the job.

-A day after assuming office as Secretary of State, Clinton signed a sensitive compartmented information NDA, non-disclosure agreement that laid out criminal Penalties for any unauthorized disclosure of classified information.
+A day after assuming office as Secretary of State, Clinton signed a sensitive compartmented information NDA, non-disclosure agreement that laid out criminal penalties for any unauthorized disclosure of classified information.

-Experts have guessed that Clinton signed such an agreement, but a copy of her specific contract obtained by the Competitive Enterprise Institute through an open record request reveals for the first time the exact language of the NDA.
+Experts have guessed that Clinton signed such an agreement, but a copy of her specific contract obtained by the Competitive Enterprise Institute through an opens record request reveals for the first time the exact language of the NDA.

 I have been advised that the unauthorized disclosure, unauthorized retention, or negligent handling of SCI by me could cause irreparable injury to the United States or be used to advantage by a foreign nation, the agreement states.